HarshithaPaidi05/contact-management/README.md

 # Contact Management System

-A web application for managing contacts with a focus on user-friendly interface and robust backend validations.
+The Contact Management System is a web application designed to simplify the management of personal and professional contacts.
+Users can create, update, view, and delete contacts with ease.
+The app ensures data integrity and consistency with strong backend validations.

 ## Table of Contents